Martino3108/Volatility_Forecasting_Project/README.md

    - This file implements the deep learning approach using Long Short-Term Memory (LSTM) networks to predict realized volatility.

 4. **[Forecasting_Project.R](./Forecasting_Project.R)**:
-   - The model implemented are standard linear regressions and linear regressions with logaritmic transformation of the variables.
+   - The model implemented are standard linear regressions and linear regressions with logaritmic transformation of thevariables.Fixedeffectbased on the stock is used.
    - The R script focuses on cleaning the data, testing different specifications of volatility (standard and weighted), assessing residuals for homoscedasticity and normality, and selecting the best-fitting model based on statistical tests and performance (RMSPE).